1 The idea

 A minute mistake can destroy all believability.

-The first is 'head authority' where you tell your readers something they don't know.
-The second is 'heart authority' where a character says some emotional truth or commits an act that shows great vulnerability or says an awful truth.
+The first is 'head authority' where you tell the readers something they don't know.
+The second is 'heart authority' where a character says some emotional or awful truth or commits an act that shows great vulnerability.
 For example, a character kills a dog when it manifests rabies.

 A wise intuitive observation conveys more power than all the facts in Wikipedia.